tier2tickets/Knowledge-Base/content/integration/sso.rst

 c)	Make the name of the claim perm:permission and paste the ObjectId from the group to link them.
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

+Each perm:permission mapping should be added one at a time to the group to which they apply

 .. image:: images/sso/Picture10.png